Krysiek/CuteDancer/README.md

 ### What's new in v4.0?

-- VRChat Creator Companion Support
+- VRChat Creator Companion support
 - Completely rewritten setup script with dance selector
-- Simplified adding of custom animations
+- Support for adding custom animations
 - Other small improvements and fixes

 ## Installation